SemahBA/old_blog/content/post/FwordCTF2020/index.md

 e=17742461742896634972201474241931685701682825423273435469196581493593083245061146905518481601646582623355393811189032402488804067701439209191772750727581718922909269638936474927145555944487152988216781157681122522177270474504549932191814852246849976334482284151493985991827502940015843682072459462031659332887
 print (break_it(e,n))
 ```
-simple RSA decryption : m=pow(c,d,n) , we get the first part of the flag : **well its not a long story to be told , you are on the right path , after darkness you find**
+simple RSA decryption : m=pow(c,d,n) , we get the first part of the message : **well its not a long story to be told , you are on the right path , after darkness you find**

 ### Jumping to the second part :
 ```python